Hi, I'm Keith Robertson. Born and bred in North Wales. I've done many different things over the years. Too many to list here I guess.

 I found it very stimulating, I could see where it could go, though very slowly at the time…

 Today it's all so different.
 Massive files aren't an issue, quality can be very good, sharing is easy.

 I still really enjoy the creative process of capturing high quality full 360° spherical images of remote places that mean something meaningful to me.

 Funnily enough, I have no interest in Bucket-List locations, sadly, very often, full of wealthy, noisy tourists with very short attention spans.

 A growing side interest is working with cutting edge software to display and share these images as a group of themed images.

 So, I'm still active trying to produce super high quality images, the best I can with normal kit, of places that I'm interested in.

-What's a really new is filing the images on Google's servers so that when I'm no longer here the images live on.
+What's really new is filing the images on Google's servers so that when I'm no longer around the images will live on.
 An issue that's becoming more prevalent over time.
 How does society archive for posterity some of the digital material created non-stop at the moment?

 I find Twitter very useful as a news-feed on areas of interest to me, and I post occasionally.

 Mainly a record of my bike rides, but I'm tending to be a little 'incognito' at present: